 Tractor trailers, also called 18-wheelers or semi trucks, are the largest vehicles on Nevada's roadways and can cause catastrophic collisions.
 If accident victims can show that the truck driver or the trucking company was negligent, it may be possible to file a lawsuit seeking recovery for:

 - punitive damages (if the driver intended to cause the accident)

 Even if both the truck driver and victim contributed to the tractor trailer accident, Nevada's comparative negligence laws may still permit the victim to recover damages.
 The only rules is that the victim was no more to blame than the truck driver (or trucking company) for the collision.

 Remember if you are in a tractor trailer accident, cooperate with the police but do not admit fault.
 And do not speak to the other driver's insurance company without an attorney.
 The driver's insurance company may try to settle the matter for far less than you deserve.

-In this article our Las Vegas personal injury attorneys answer frequently-asked-questions about tractor trailer accidents in Nevada, including possible claims, statutes of limitations, and financial settlements.
+In this article our Nevada personal injury attorneys answer frequently-asked-questions about tractor trailer accidents in Nevada, including possible claims, statutes of limitations, and financial settlements.
 Click on a topic to jump to that section:

 - 1. What can I do if I got injured by a tractor trailer in Nevada?